SharpMars/inkschedule-3/README.md

 ## About
 Small [Tauri](https://tauri.app/) app that shows current Splatoon 3 map schedule in your taskbar.
 Uses [splatoon3.ink](https://splatoon3.ink) API to get current schedule data.

-In cases there are any bugs or missing features and it hasn't been issue made for it yet, make one if you can.
+In cases there are any bugs or missing features and there hasn't been an issue made for them yet, make one if you can.
 Pull requests are welcome.

 <p align=center>
 <img alt="App preview" src=".github/preview.webp">